 - It supports closing the page and even turns off the computer while the transfer process is running.

 - It can manage multiple cloud drives from one place.

 In addition to above features, MultCloud supports more than 30 cloud drives at present including Google Drive, G Suite, Dropbox, Dropbox for Business, Flickr, MEGA, OneDrive, OneDrive for Business, FTP, etc.

 How to Transfer Files from FTP to Dropbox with MultCloud?

 MultCloud, a free cloud to cloud transfer tool, is favored by many users to transfer or sync files from one drive to other.
 Let’s take a closer look at how it works.

 Step 1.
 Create one MultCloud account.
-If you do not create it, you could click “Experience without signing up” option to get one temp account so you can test it.
+If you do not create it, you could click “Try without signing up” option to get one temp account so you can test it.

 Step 2.
-Click “Add Clouds” to add FTP account to MultCloud.
+Click “Add Cloud” to add FTP account to MultCloud.